mshenton75/advent-of-code/2022/README.md

-To run: `spago run --node-args "day-1"`
+To run: `spago run --node-args "day-1"`.
+Change the argument with respect to the day you want to run.